 The classroom environment is set up to allow a variety of lesson types, including mini-lessons, seminars, whole group lessons, group initiatives, and student directed learning.
 Students are organized and know their jobs and responsibilities, allowing them to plan their work schedules according to their educational plan.The students engage in regular evaluations which include rubrics, self and peer checking, check lists, and completion percentages as well as student led conferences.
 The classroom “climate” is one of respect, friendliness, and openness.

 Our 8 Week Summer Program is flexible, allowing families to register for select weeks or the entire session.
-We offer an extended day schedule for students in Kindergarten and Elementary as well as before and after school care options from 8:00 am – 5:00 pm.
+We offer an extended day schedule for students in Kindergarten and Elementary.

-Students meet from 9:00 am -3:00 pm ($160 per week) and can choose from a variety of weekly camps including Farmessori, the Montessori Mosaic Project, Life on the Farm, We’ve Got Wings, All Fun & Games, Discovery in Architecture, and Puppetry & Theater.
+Students meet from 9:00 am -3:00 pm ($130-160 per week) and can choose from a variety of weekly camps including Farmessori, the Montessori Mosaic Project, Life on the Farm, We’ve Got Wings, All Fun & Games, Discovery in Architecture, and Puppetry & Theater.
 See the Registration paperwork for indepth descriptions of each class and to sign your child up!

 Contact Rebecca McClenning at 815-834-0607 or email@example.com for more information.

 We are proud to offer a wide variety of extracurricular classes for all students, from the Primary level to Adolescent.
 These classes include Yoga, Soccer, Farming, Arts & Crafts, and Board Games.

 Classes change each semester.
 You can find more information on the current semester’s classes in the form below.

 Before & After School Care

 Before School Care is offered from 7:45-8:45 am.
 After School Care is offered from 3:00-6:00 pm.
 Both programs are available to parents on an as needed basis at a rate of $6 per hour.
 Parents will be invoiced at the end of each month.

 Reservations for Before School Care are currently required.
 Please note that space for the After School Care program is limited and that readiness for the extended hours is at the teacher’s discretion.

 7:45 – 8:45 am